 - Rise Of The Warrior Apes is a dramatized documentary about the lives of two rival chimpanzee troops.

-- Savage Kingdom takes place in Savute, Africa.
+- Savage Kingdom takes place in Savute, an arid region of Botswana's Chobe National Park.
 It's a documentary series about rival animal clans who are at war with each other in a never-ending conflict for survival.
-The story starts with queen Matsumi and her pride of Marsh lions.
+The story starts with queen Matsumi and her pride of Marsh lions, but also focuses on African wild dogs, hyenas, and leopards.
 The different species have their own "kingdoms".
-It focuses on African wild-dogs, hyenas, leopards, and lions.

 - Serengeti focuses on one year in the lives of several animals living in the Serengeti.
 It features both predator and prey animals, which means there aren't any "bad guy" characters.